 - Title search

-The catalogue includes all those French books and other materials from French, British and other publishers which we have chosen and categorised according to their suitability for specific purposes, age-groups and ability levels.
-Of course many titles or series may well be suitable for other purposes: the descriptions will normally make that clear.
+The catalogue includes all those books and other materials from continental European, British and other publishers which we have chosen and categorised according to their suitability for specific purposes, age-groups and ability levels.
+Many titles or series may be suitable for other purposes: the descriptions will normally make that clear.

 We add new books and materials to our catalogue every day, and the information in the online catalogue is updated every night.
 Estimated delivery times are based on our stock and ordering positions as at the previous day's close of business.
 They are based on small order quantities.
 It is always advisable to check when larger quantities are required.
 An e-mail inquiry facility is provided for this purpose.

-The Options section on the lefthand side of the search page allows you to specify just those topics, types of products, ability levels and age groups which interest you.
-If, as we hope, you will be using the catalogue regularly, you can specify publication date ranges to limit your search, for example to show you only what we have added since you last visited us.
+The Main Sections on the left of every page allow you to select one language, one topic, one type of product, one ability level and one age group.
+You can also specify publication date ranges to limit your search, for example to show you only what we have added since you last visited us.

-In the drop-down lists you can select more than one option at a time.
-For example, you can look for titles suitable for all children from 5 to 14 by clicking on the appropriate age-ranges while holding down the Control key.
+In advanced search you can select more than one option at a time, e.g., you can look for titles suitable for all children from 5 to 14 by clicking on the appropriate age-ranges while holding down the Control key.
 And the same principle applies to the other category selections.

-If you are looking for specific authors, titles and series, use the righthand search fields.
-The search here is by keywords.
-For example, enter 'Calvino' in the author field, and 'Marcovaldo' in the title field, and you will get a list of all the editions of Calvino's 'Marcovaldo' which we offer in our main catalogue.
+If you are looking for specific authors, titles or series, or have an ISBN, try the search field at the top of every page.
+The search here is first by ISBN or ESB code if entered, otherwise by keywords.
+For example, enter 'Calvino' and 'Marcovaldo' and you will get a list of all the editions of Calvino's 'Marcovaldo' which we offer.

 Many products are better known by their series names, especially courses with several levels and parts.
-When you enter the name in the 'title' field, you will get a list of all the parts in the series, with brief details and a 'buy' option.
-If you want further details, clicking on the series will usually produce a description of the series, and clicking on the title will give you bibliographical, price and stock details.
+When you enter the series name in 'search', you will get a list of all titles that include that name, as well as of all parts of the series you want.
+If you need more details, clicking on the series will usually produce a description of the series, and clicking on the title will give you bibliographical, price and stock details.

 Stock and delivery